 3. High Taper Fade

-A high taper fade is the type of fade which has the highest shaved part on the sides.
+A high taper fade is the type of fade that has the highest shaved part on the sides.
 It looks disconnected and creates a high contrast between the top and sides.

 This haircut is a clean and neat haircut that usually gets attention.
 Also, high taper fade can combine many cutting techniques such as textured crop, slicked back, quiff, and caesar cut.